epics-containers/epics-containers.github.io/docs/how-to/ibek-support.md

 The ibek-defs repository contains ibek support yaml.
-Here is an example procedure for local testing of changes to support yaml in ibek-defs along side IOC yaml that uses it.
+Here is an example procedure for local testing of changes to support yaml in ibek-defs alongside IOC yaml that uses it.

 (Suggest you do this inside a dev-e7 workspace devcontainer)